iq-motion-control/iq-module-communication-doc/docs/tutorials/ifci_log_qgroundcontrol.rst

     PlotJuggler Load Data Button

-After your log file is loaded, the panel on the left-hand side will be populated with many values.
+After your log file is loaded, the panel on the left-hand side will be populated with the topics that have been configured for logging.
+Please refer to the `PX4 Logging documentation <https://docs.px4.io/main/en/dev_log/logging.html>`_ on how to configure which topics are logged.

 .. figure:: ../_static/tutorial_images/ifci_log/plotjuggler_loaded_data.png
     :align: center